How to Create an Affidavit of Heirship

 Appointed Representative

-Next, you will have the option to identify the Decedent's spouses, children, and other heirs.
-Generally, heirs only include:
+Next, you will have the option to identify the decedent’s spouse, children, and other heirs.
+Heirs are the legal heirs of the deceased person's estate, determined by their family relationship to the decedent.
+Generally, legal heirs only include:

-Friends of the Decedent are typically not heirs; however, if the Decedent named a friend to inherit property before death, then you can include the friend and try to get the court to accept them.
-It's best to be as thorough as possible here, but, if the Decedent has a lot of heirs or you don't have all of their names and addresses, then just enter the ones necessary for your purpose in using this affidavit.
+Friends of the decedent are typically not heirs; however, if the decedent named a friend to inherit property before death, then you can include the friend and try to get the court to accept them.
+It is best to be as thorough as possible here, but if the decedent has a lot of heirs or you do not have all of their names and addresses, then just enter the ones necessary for your purpose in using this affidavit.

 Real Estate and Personal Property